Insurance

 Need-to-know information

-All staff, volunteers and guests should know where to find the fire exits, first aid kit and evacuation procedures.
-You should secure areas in the church or hall you don’t want guests to use.
+All staff, volunteers, and guests should know where to find the fire exits, first aid kit, and evacuation procedures.
+You should secure areas in the church or hall that you don’t want guests to use.

-Consider providing a safe area for volunteers’ belongings and guests’ valuables (valuables should be logged and a volunteer responsible for giving them back).
+Consider providing a safe area for volunteers’ belongings and guests’ valuables (valuables should be logged, and a volunteer should be responsible for giving them back).

 If you are an employer